camunda/camunda-docs-manual/content/modeler/eclipse-plugin/update-sites.md

 ---

-This page explains which update site to choose for installing the eclipse plugin.
+This page explains which update site to choose for installing the Eclipse plugin.
 The update site depends on

 * the version of Camunda Process Engine you are using
-* the version of eclipse you are using
+* the version of Eclipse you are using

 **Right click on the links in the Table below** to copy the correct update site URL.